Sushilsingh000/global_superstore-sales-Dashboard-Report/README.md

 6)Analyze market trends, competitor performance, and economic indicators to contextualize the sales data.

 7)Identify variances and trends to understand deviations from targets and inform strategic decisions.

+Technical & Soft Skills:-

+1)Extract: Retrieve data from various sources such as databases, spreadsheets, APIs, etc., into Power BI using Power Query.

+2)Transform: Clean, reshape, and prepare data within Power Query Editor to make it suitable for analysis.

+3)Load: Load processed data into Power BI for further analysis and visualization

+4)Data Integration: Combine additional datasets with existing data model in Power BI using relationships or merging queries in Power Query.

+5)Data Enrichment: Enhance analysis capabilities by integrating supplementary data (e.g., demographic data, external market data) into the existing model.

+6)DAX (Data Analysis Expressions): Write formulas in DAX to create calculated columns that perform calculations based on data fields in Power BI.

+7)Calculated Columns: Enhance data analysis by adding new calculated columns that derive insights not available directly from the source data.

+8)DAX Calculated Columns provide flexibility in performing complex calculations.